saro9588/Members-App/README.md

 ## Overview
 This is an Application that I am developing for my business.
-I run a private music studio and this app will help store my students data and update them over time.
+I run a private music studio and this app will help me create student portfolios, update and delete them.
 This app can serve other types of users as well.
 You can create a user, store specific info about each user, update the info of each user.

 ## Improvements
-1)Set up the user login.
-2)Improve Prisma Schema Model to store info related to each user after being created, this info is different from the initially set set of notes.
-3)Improve the landing page UI.
+Create User -> Member relationship, where each user of the app has their own list of members and one user can't access another user's member list.

 ## Built with
 React.
 NextJS.
 TypeScript.
-Prisma backend.
+Prisma & PostgreSQL.
 MySql.

 ## Deploy on Vercel